-The Defence Forces train around 3,000 conscripts annually to become military drivers of heavy vehicles.
-The Defence Forces is thus by far Finland's largest driving school.
-Driving licence instruction is given for C1, pvC, C, CE and D licences.
-Basic level (280 hours) and expedited basic level (140 hours) professional training is also given.
+The Defence Forces train around 3.000 conscripts annually at eight brigade-level units for the Army, Navy and Air Force to become military drivers of heavy vehicles.
+Driving licence instruction is given for C1, pvC, C, CE and D licences as well as advanced driving training if needed.
+In addition, basic level (280 hours) and expedited basic level (140 hours) professional training as well as advanced professional training is given.
 Some of those in driver training also receive ADR training for transporting dangerous substances.
-Training is given in nine brigade-level units.

-Drivers are needed in all units.
-To be chosen for driver training you have to have at least a basic level B licence that has been valid for a minimum of three (3) months at the time of selection for training.
-Your health has to be such that it fulfils the requirements for a C/ CE licence (you can check this at e.g. www.finlex.fi, Ajokorttilaki/Act on Driving Licences, Chapter 18 (only available in Finnish)).
+All units need drivers.
+To be chosen for driver training you have to have at least a B licence that has been valid for a minimum of three (3) months at the time of selection for training.
+Your state of health must satisfy the requirements set for a C/CE licence.
 To be chosen for the training you cannot have committed any serious traffic offences during the last two years.
-It is to you advantage, but not imperative, that you already have a basic degree in logistics or forest machinery (equiv.) and/or a professional bus, combination or lumber driver's degree and a valid C/CE licence.
-Professional competence training and possible work experience in the field is also to your advantage.
-In any case, it is important that you are interested in the demanding, responsible and exacting task of military driver.
-Don't be afraid of the responsibility.
-You will do fine if you have regular common sense and are careful.
+It is to the applicant's advantage if he or she already has a basic degree in logistics or forest machinery (equiv.) and/or a professional bus, combination or lumber driver's degree and a valid C/CE licence.
+Professional competence training and possible work experience in the field are also to your advantage.
+Persons who have completed basic level professional competence for goods traffic drivers (280 h) are eligible for applying for D category driving training.
+Those selected receive extended professional competence training for passenger traffic.
 The service time for military drivers (C, CE and D licences) is 347 days.

-Brigade-level units need also other kinds of drivers than the heavy vehicle drivers mentioned.
-Conscripts are also trained for other than actual military driver tasks in different units, where they learn to drive Defence Forces vehicles in relation to their own wartime task.
-You can be trained to drive e.g. the following vehicles: cars and off-road vehicles, emergency vehicles, tractors, snowmobiles, all-terrain vehicles (quad bikes) and off-road motorcycles.
-Many runners receive off-road motorcycle driver training, for example.
-Rank and file combatants receiving this training usually serve for the same amount of time as soldiers carrying out the unit's main task.
+Brigade-level units also provide training other drivers to qualify them to drive the Defence Forces vehicles they need to drive for performing their tasks.
+You can be trained to drive e.g. the following vehicles: cars and off-road vehicles, emergency vehicles, tractors, snow-mobiles, all-terrain vehicles (quad bikes) and off-road motorcycles.
+The rank and file combatants receiving this training usually serve for the same amount of time as soldiers carrying out the unit's main task.
 Note that those trained as ambulance drivers take the C1 licence and emergency driving course, but do not gain basic level professional competence.